An (R, S) Based Heuristic Model for the Stochastic Joint Replenishment Problem: An MILP model for approximating non-stationary stochastic policies

+In what follows, let ``$\sim$" denote the expectation operator.
+We introduce decision variables $\tilde{B}_t^n \geq 0$ and $\tilde{H}_t^n\geq 0$ to represent expected excess back-orders and on-hand stocks.
+The stochastic program in Fig \ref{spformulation} can be approximated by the MINLP model in Fig. \ref{MINLPmodel}.

-We now present the overall model in Fig. \ref{MILP}.
-The objective function (\ref{MINLP-0}) minimise the expected group fixed ordering costs, item-specific fixed ordering costs, penalty costs, and holding costs of $N$-item over the $T$-period planning horizon.
+The objective function (\ref{MINLP-0}) minimizes the expected group fixed ordering costs, item-specific fixed ordering costs, holding costs, and penalty costs of $N$-item over the $T$-period planning horizon.
 Constraints (\ref{MINLP-1}) imply an individual item can only be included in a group replenishment if that replenishment is made.
-Constraints (\ref{MINLP-2}) - (\ref{MINLP-3}) assume that the first order is issued at the beginning of period $1$, and there is no outstanding replenishment at the beginning of the planning horizon.
-Constraints (\ref{MINLP-6}) - (\ref{MINLP-7}) represent the expected back-orders and on-hand stocks of item $n$ over periods $1, \ldots, L^n$.
-Constraints (\ref{MINLP4-1}) state all orders are received by the end of the planning horizon.
-Constraints (\ref{MINLP-4}) - (\ref{MINLP-5}) are inventory balance constraints.
-Constraints (\ref{MINLP-8}) - (\ref{MINLP-9}) ensure the most recent replenishment that has arrived before period $t$ was received in period $j$.
-Constraints (\ref{MINLP-10}) - (\ref{MINLP-11}) represent the expected back-orders and on-hand stocks of item $n$ over periods $1+L^n, \ldots, T$.
-Constraints (\ref{MINLP-12}) - (\ref{MINLP-14}) indicate domains of binary variables $\delta_t^n$, $y_t^n$, and $P_{jt}^n$.
+Constraints (\ref{MINLP-2}) - (\ref{MINLP-3}) are inventory balance constraints.
+Constraints (\ref{MINLP-4}) - (\ref{MINLP-5}) ensure the most recent order before period $t$ was issued in period $j$.
+Nonlinear constraints (\ref{MINLP-6}) - (\ref{MINLP-7}) represent the expected on-hand stocks and back-orders of item $n$ over the planning horizon.
+Note that the order-up-to-position of item $n$ in period $j$ can be expressed by the expected closing inventory level and expected demand convolution, i.e., $S_{j}^n = \tilde{I}_t^n+\tilde{d}_{j,t}^n$.
+Constraints (\ref{MINLP-8}) - (\ref{MINLP-10}) indicate domains of $\delta_t$, $y_t^n$, and $P_{jt}^n$.